tomlutzenberger/adminBookmarklet/README.md

 ## How does it work?

-After creating a new bookmark in your browser, you can paste the minified script into the url field.
+After creating a new bookmark in your browser, you can paste the **[minified script](https://github.com/tomlutzenberger/adminBookmark/blob/master/adminBookmark.min.js)** into the url field.

-Now when you click on it, the domain of the website you're currently on, adds the defined admin path and open's it in a new window/tab.
+Now when you click on it, the script adds the admin path to the current website's domain and opens it in a new window/tab.

-Since v2.0 a couple of systems are detected automatically.
+Since [v2.0](https://github.com/tomlutzenberger/adminBookmark/releases/tag/v2.0) a couple of systems are detected automatically.

 If your system is not supported, you will be directed to the fallback, `/admin`.

-**If so, please let me know, so I can add it.**
+(Please let me know, so I can add it)

-**NOTE: In order to detect the system, it's name must be present in the `<head>` tag.**
+**NOTE: In order to detect the system, its name must be present in the `<head>` tag.**

 ## What systems are supported?